Afinur/Afinur/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MDHH Group & Technology
+- 🔭 I’m currently working on MDHH Group & Technology.
 - 🌱 I’m currently learning HTML5, CSS3, JS, C, C++, PY.
 - 👯 I’m looking to collaborate on MDHH Group
 <!-- 🤔 I’m looking for help with ...-->